Skip to main content

 What Drives Costs

-• Concrete slab cutting: Dropping subfloor for proper drainage slope in curbless showers
+• Concrete slab cutting: Dropping subfloor for proper drainage slope to install Schluter Kerdi waterproof membrane and linear drain in curbless shower pans

-• Hospital-level containment: Dust protection for occupied homes with elderly residents
+• Hospital-level containment: 6-mil poly barriers with HEPA-filtered negative air pressure for occupied homes with elderly residents — adds 5–10% to project cost

 What Causes Overruns